Sanchit170054/Completed_Projects/README.md

 Maze Runner (Recursive Solution): -
 This Project is based on the Maze runner game where user has to reach from start to Goal by scanning the whole maze and find the bset suitable and smallest path to reach.
 This solution is based on the recursive method as well as backtracking where if user enters wrong path then it will backtrack its path and try for another path.

+Project 5: -

+Personal Knwoledge Management Tool: -
+This project is tottaly based on the Dictionary where user can access three tabs, Contact tab in which user load the contacts file(contact.txt) and can delete, edit, add and search different contacts according to his/her wish.
+Dictionary tab where user load the file name First20k.txt and then according to their wish can search, add, delet and edit the words with their defincations and third tab is to-do/notes where user can save their todo items and notes by using toggle buttons.
+The changes made in all the three tabs will be saved into new file which you will find in Repository folder.